 - If you get a puncture, say so and come to a stop gradually;

-- If a rider ahead points down, he’s seen a pothole;
+- If a rider ahead points down, they've seen a pothole;

-- If he points behind his back, there’s a roadside obstruction;
+- If they points behind their back, there’s a roadside obstruction;

 - If you’re at the front, keep pedalling, even downhill, so that riders behind you don’t have to brake;

 - If you want to sprint for a hilltop or road-sign, tell the Ride Leader what you’re doing, take his advice if he or she says it’s not safe and wait for the group to catch up as soon as you can;

 - If you’re struggling, don’t be too proud to say so;

 - Slow down for horses, call ahead softly so that they know you’re there, and let them know how many bikes are behind you;

 - Always be courteous to motorists, and never start arguments or use offensive gestures—they don’t help, even if you’re in the right, and they spoil the atmosphere of the ride for everyone; and